The tragedy of Self-suppresion.

 The late Dorothy Parker once remarked, “I hate writing.
 I love having written.”
 The same could be said about developing personal power: it feels like heaven once we’ve arrived, but the journey getting there is long and arduous.
 Life relentlessly brings us to realize the importance of the words of Polonius, “To thine own self be true.”
 For without personal power, life is a frightening, painful experience.

-Inspired by Anatomy Of The Spirit, here are a few questions to journal your way through.
-Answer them honestly and courageously.
-There is infinite power in your answers, so take your time.
+Here are a few questions to journal your way through.
+Answer them honestly and in-depth.
+There is freedom to be found in your answers, so take your time.

 - Do you like yourself?
 If not, what don’t you like about yourself and why?